 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
-See alternatives in the PERSONALITY & PERSONAL STYLE: Learning Style category section of our site.
+See alternatives in the LEARNING STYLE category section of our site.

 This assessment is the 3rd version of the leading measure for learning style (available only in paper format).
 It helps individuals and teams understand their respective learning styles and to work more effectively as a result.
 Use the Search function (upper right) to find our other learning tests including optional “The Kolb Team Learning Experience” companion product.

 Based on David Kolb’s latest research, the Kolb learning style inventory, 3.2 (LSI3.2) takes the 4 preferred learning styles found in the Kolb learning style inventory, 3.1 (KLSI) and breaks them down further into 9 styles.
 Using these 9 styles, participants gain a more comprehensive understanding of their learning style.
 Everyone has their own way of learning.
 Understanding your own style and that of other people and can help you tune into the needs of others so that you and your team work more effectively.